nopsys/CogNOS/README.md

     make try-vmware  # runs it using WMWare player

-Currently I (pocho) suggest using qemu, it is fast, open, easy to install and lightweight.
-Installs with:
+Depending on the kind of work you want to do, we suggest using different VMs.
+For trying it, VirtualBox is the fastest.
+If you want to debug Cog VM, we suggest using qemu which, while not as fast as VB, is open, easy to install and lightweight.
+It installs with:

     sudo apt install qemu